Federated Learning with Nesterov Accelerated Gradient: Introduction

-In this paper, we focus on the convergence analysis of FL where each worker updates its weights based on Nesterov Accelerated Gradient (NAG) \cite{NAG} instead of gradient descent.
-NAG is known to be an advantageous form of momentum, compared with Polyak’s momentum \cite{polyak1964some} and gradient descent in centralized machine learning.
-Some existing papers \cite{wang2018cooperative, jiang2018linear, yu2019parallel, wang2019adaptive} focused on the convergence analysis based on gradient descent in FL environment.
-Some papers \cite{su2014differential, attouch2016rate, yang2016unified, assran2020convergence} analyzed NAG in centralized learning environment.
-Some other papers \cite{wang2019slowmo, liu2020accelerating} studied applications of Polyak's momentum in FL environment.
-However, no prior work has rigorously analyzed convergence of NAG in the FL environment.
-It is also not clear how to quantify the performance gap between gradient descent and NAG in the FL environment.

-In this paper, we focus on a version of FL based on NAG, namely FedNAG: (1) Each worker locally updates its weights and momenta using NAG for $\tau$ iterations on its local dataset; (2) the aggregator collects and averages the weights and momenta from all workers and distribute them to the workers again; (1) and (2) are repeated for multiple rounds. $\tau$ is a factor to trade off local update and global aggregation.
-Larger $\tau$ reduces the frequency of aggregations and thus reduces communication overhead, but it also lowers the efficiency of local updates, causing worse convergence performance.
+Nesterov Accelerated Gradient (NAG) \cite{NAG} is known to be an advantageous form of momentum~\cite{polyak1964some}.
+Existing works have demonstrated the advantage of momentum in both centralized and FL environment, but it is not clear how to quantify the benefits of NAG in FL in the literature.
+This motives us to propose an NAG style FL, namely FedNAG: (1) Each worker locally updates its weights and momenta using NAG for $\tau$ iterations on its local dataset; (2) the aggregator collects and averages the weights and momenta from all workers and distribute them to the workers again; (1) and (2) are repeated for multiple rounds until the training loss is sufficiently small.

 We theoretically provide a detailed convergence analysis for FedNAG.
 The progress mainly includes three steps: (1) We define virtual update as if centralized NAG is conducted between two global aggregations; (2) We bound the gap of weights $\mathbf{w}$ between FedNAG update and virtual update; and (3) We bound the values of global loss functions $F(\mathbf{w})$ between FedNAG and the optimal solution.
-Since the convergence analysis of FedAvg is provided in \cite{wang2019adaptive}, we compare the convergence performance of FedNAG and FedAvg and derive the conditions that FedNAG outperforms FedAvg.
+Since the convergence analysis of FedAvg is provided in~\cite{wang2019adaptive}, we compare the convergence performance of FedNAG and FedAvg and derive the conditions that FedNAG outperforms FedAvg.